 The following year, President Nixon signed the Endangered Species Act (ESA) into law.
 The Bald Eagle was one of the first animals to be protected.
 The Act helps species by making it illegal to harm them, by designating critical habitat, and by requiring the design of a species recovery plan.
 The Act helped save ninety-nine percent of all species protected by it from extinction.
 This includes other native Wisconsin birds like the Peregrine Falcon, Kirtland’s Warbler, and the Piping Plover.
 Bald Eagle populations have been improving so much since they were placed under protection they were deemed stable enough to be removed from the ESA in 2007.

-Ten years later, in 2017, the Wisconsin Department of Natural Resources recorded 1,590 Bald Eagle nests in our state!
+Twelve years later, in 2019, the Wisconsin Department of Natural Resources recorded 1,684 Bald Eagle nests in our state!
 Our state has among the highest populations in the United States, behind Alaska and Florida, and is comparable to Minnesota.
-Only three counties in the state of Wisconsin have no known active Bald Eagle nests: Milwaukee, Walworth, and Washington counties.
+Only one county in the state of Wisconsin has no known active Bald Eagle nests: Milwaukee County.
 The high number of eagles in our state means that Wisconsin residents now have an incredible opportunity to see them up close.